reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog.md

 powerful enough for your needs you can always add as much custom JavaScript into `app/assets/javascripts/` as you like.

-What you'll be doing is adding in some functionality to the commenting system so that it posting a comment doesn't require a page reload.
-This means we'll be submitting our comments using AJAX and then rendering the comments onto the post page using JavaScript.
+What you'll be doing is adding in some functionality to the commenting system so that posting a comment doesn't require a page reload.
+This means that we'll be submitting our comments using [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) and then rendering the comments onto the post page using JavaScript.
 First we'll tackle posting the form using AJAX.

 #### Making the form submit via AJAX

-Open `app/views/posts/show.html.erb` and add a `remote: true` option to the form_for method call.
+Open `app/views/posts/show.html.erb` and add a `remote: true` option to the `form_for` method call.
 Your show view should look like:

 ```erb
 <p id="notice"><%= notice %></p>